For customers of the First Horizon and First Horizon Bank Family

 (C) How to Opt Out of Online Behavioral Advertising

 If you receive one of our ads as a result of OBA, it will display an AdChoices icon.
 By clicking on the icon, you will receive more information about OBA.
 You will also have the ability to opt out from receiving targeted ads using OBA.

 If you choose to opt out, you may still receive online advertising from us.
 Opting out through the steps listed above means only that the ads you do receive will not be based on OBA.

 (D) Do Not Track – Certain browsers allow you to send “Do Not Track” or “DNT” requests to the websites you visit.
 Currently, we do not respond to a browser’s DNT requests.

-We do not use the Websites to knowingly solicit Nonpublic Personal Information from or market to children under the age of thirteen (13) without parental consent.
-We request that such individuals do not provide Nonpublic Personal Information through the Websites.
-If a parent or guardian becomes aware that his or her child has provided us with Nonpublic Personal Information without their consent, he or she should promptly contact us and we will delete such information from our files.
+We do not use the Sites to knowingly solicit Nonpublic Personal Information from or market to children under the age of thirteen (13) without parental consent.
+We request that such individuals do not provide Nonpublic Personal Information through the Sites.
+If a parent or guardian becomes aware that their child has provided us with Nonpublic Personal Information without their consent, they should promptly contact us, and we will delete such information from our files.

-Any changes to this Notice will become effective when the revised Notice is posted on the Websites.
-By continuing to use the Websites following such changes, you are agreeing to accept the terms of the revised Notice.
+Any changes to this Notice will become effective when the revised Notice is posted on the Sites.
+By continuing to use the Sites following such changes, you are agreeing to accept the terms of the revised Notice.